Updown Court: First receivership, purchase by Leslie Allen-Vercoe and further redevelopment

-With running costs when fully staffed of £1.026 million a year and even reduced costs imposed by NAMA running to £60,000 per month, the property needed to start to bring in some sort of income.
+With running costs when fully staffed of around £1million a year and even reduced costs imposed by NAMA running to £60,000 per month, the property needed to start to bring in some sort of income.
 The property began to be rented out as a filming location and starred as a Russian Embassy in Series 8, Episode 3 of the BBC series Spooks, doubled as a war-torn Baghdad palace in the film Green Zone, and was the home of Sean and Beverly Lincoln in the Showtime/BBC series Episodes.

 Second receivership and eventual sale

 By May 2011 the estate had still not been sold and was still on the market at the original price of £70 million.
-In a bizarre move the price was increased to £75 million in June 2011, before being cut by 30% to £50 million the next month.
+In a bizarre move by the owner and agents the price was increased to £75 million in June 2011, before being cut by 30% to £50 million the next month.
 In August 2011, the property was placed into receivership by NAMA, with CB Richard Ellis acting as receivers. and the following month it was announced that the asking price had been slashed, with the property being priced "in excess of £30m".

 Finally, after over six years on the market, in October 2011, it was announced that the property had been sold for £35m by joint agents Knight Frank and Hamptons International to a purchaser, believed to be Dubai based education entrepreneur Sunny Varkey.